Skip to main content

 are easy, since that is a key reason for having a highly structured document.

-Here is a useful feature if you elect to use it.
+Here is a useful feature.

-what it points to, so you can let it provide the
+Any <tag>xref</tag> will <q>know</q> what it points to, so you can let it provide the <q>type name</q> part of the cross-reference text, such as <q>Theorem</q> or <q>Section</q>.

 </p>